apoddaturi/Poddaturi_Anutej_002922161/README.md

 To run the project clone the project locally and open it in the apache netbeans or any ide.

 After Opening it an IDE we can run it and see the application.

+# Operations

+Using the application we are able to perform following operations:

+1.  create new empployee record.
+2. View the created employee records.
+3. Update the existing Employee Records.
+4. Delete the existing Employee Records.
+5. Search Employee records on various fields.